hashicorp/terraform/website/source/docs/providers/openstack/r/blockstorage_volume_attach_v2.html.markdown

 * `attach_mode` - (Optional) Specify whether to attach the volume as Read-Only (`ro`) or Read-Write (`rw`).
 Only values of `ro` and `rw` are accepted.
+  If left unspecified, the Block Storage API will apply a default of `rw`.

 ## Attributes Reference